TempestAethel/Academic/College Related/EVS assignment/All.md

 # Sustainable Mining and Case Studies for Disaster Management and Carbon Trading
-## Question:
-**What is sustainable mining?
+## Question 3:**What is sustainable mining?
 Discuss relevant case study for Disaster Management and Carbon Trading.**
 ### Sustainable Mining
 **Sustainable mining** refers to the practice of extracting minerals and other geological materials in a way that minimizes environmental damage, supports economic development, and ensures social responsibility.
 The goal is to balance the extraction of valuable resources with environmental conservation, community welfare, and long-term resource management.